ReasonEmbed: Enhanced Text Embeddings for Reasoning-Intensive Document Retrieval: Data Synthesis:

 We further annotate the mined candidates, identifying positive documents for each query while treating the remaining ones as hard negatives.
 Given that the generated queries are designed to express complex information needs associated with knowledge-rich documents, the annotation process is conducted based on in-depth reasoning.

 To achieve this, we perform \textit{reasoning-enhanced relevance annotation} with optimized treatments.
 On one hand, inspired by the successful practice in JudgeRank~\cite{niu2024judgerank}, the annotation workflow is formulated as a three-stage process: 1) \textit{Query analysis}, which examines the underlying information need expressed in the query; 2) \textit{Document analysis}, which assesses the detailed knowledge contained in the document; 3) \textit{Relevance annotation}, which determines the degree to which the document satisfies the query’s information need.
+The prompt template is shown in Figure~\ref{fig:data_synthesis}.

 On the other hand, we leverage state-of-the-art reasoning LLMs as the backbone of the annotator.
 Considering that the annotation process consumes a huge amount of tokens, directly using a large-scale reasoning LLM is prohibitively expensive.
 To address this, we employ a tailored lightweight LLM via distillation for cost-effective processing.
 Specifically, a student annotator based on Qwen3-8B is fine-tuned using reasoning trajectories from Qwen3-235B-A22B-Instruct-2507~\cite{yang2025qwen3}.
 Detailed settings about these implementations are provided in Appendix~\ref{sec:appendix:data_synthesis}.